prayerslayer/radio/README.md

 ## Todo

 * Mopidy-SoundCloud extension may cause client to timeout because synchronous loading of tracks.
 Check later if problem persists without npmcpp.
-* Fade volume in pi2uno at least a teeny bit - nicer to the ears
+* Fade volume in pi2uno at least a teeny bit — nicer to the ears
 * Switch SC playlists or radio stations with potentiometer
-* Persist state of radio (volume, last source+channel) anywhere
+* Persist state of radio (volume, last source+channel) somewhere
+* Load persisted state at radio start
 * Working automatic boot of radio (start mopidy+pi2uno)
 * White noise between channels